Overview of scam activity

 We want to help people make well-informed choices about using legal services.
 As well as supporting solicitors to help keep their firm safe.

-In the last three months, from April to June 2019, we have published 83 scam alerts.
-This is a slight increase in the scam alerts that we published in the previous three months.
+In the last three months, from September to November 2019, we have published 44 scam alerts.
+This is a decrease in the scam alerts that we published in the previous three months.

 Inheritance/Entitlement to money

 16 alerts in 3 months.

 We have published 9 other alerts about other types of scam.

 Members of the public

 - You should check any unexpected correspondence received is genuine (particularly correspondence asking you to provide personal information, funds or informing you of new bank details), by contacting the law firm directly by reliable and established means.

 - You can contact us to find out if a solicitor or law firm are regulated and authorised by the SRA.